Our Organization

 It's not.

 On this site, you'll find resources if you're recovering from trauma.
 We have suggestions on how to start (or sometimes end) conversations about difficult issues and information on how to help the community at large and those being harassed, if you're a bystander.
 We're compiling a state-by-state list of relevant laws to help inform you as to your rights, no matter what convention you're attending.
-Articles written by both our CSSN staff and members of our social media communities cover topics from consent to politics to media coverage of prominent cases.
+In the past, articles written by both our CSSN staff and members of our social media communities covered topics from consent to politics to media coverage of prominent cases.

 To paraphrase the oft-quoted Margaret Mead - we don't doubt that a small group of committed, organized people can change the world, as it's the only thing that ever has.From Trickssi, the CSSN's founder:

 Saying "don't harass" is like saying "don't murder."
 There will still be murders every day, all over the planet.
-The only way to stop harassment is education about the nature of enthusiastic consent, whether it be regarding taking a cosplayer's picture or putting an arm around them, or beyond.
-The only way to heal harassment and help survivors of harassment, abuse, and assault is to provide support to them after the incident.
-To say, "I believe you," and listen freely; to give them someone to trust as they work out what happened to them.
+The only way to stop harassment is education about the nature of enthusiastic consent, whether it be regarding taking a cosplayer's picture or putting an arm around them, or something more sinister.
+The only way to help targets and survivors of harassment, abuse, stalking, and assault is to provide support to them after the incident and create more helpers in turn.
+To say, "I believe you," and listen freely; to foster an environment where harassment becomes unthinkable on principle.

 At Tekko 2017, I had the incredible opportunity to present two panels that incorporated the online anti-harassment organization Uplift.
 These were panels where everyone in the room could feel respected and safe despite uncomfortable topics.
 The experience encouraged me to believe that there will be more organizations like this contracted to make conventions safer and enforcing anti-harassment policies.